Is it permissible to take medication with pork products or have pig valves?

 The Arabic term for transformation is Istihaala.

 Istihalah, from the Fiqh point of view, is defined as changing the nature of a substance so that it is completely transformed physically and chemically.
+Through this process, an impure or haram substance becomes permissible.
+The transformation should result in a change of the physical properties of the substance such as taste, colour or texture and be irreversible.

 According to the Islamic Organization for Medical Science gelatine undergoes a complete transformation and is different from the substance from which it was derived.